justincpresley/ndn-sync/README.md

 kind of Sync protocol with a slight bias towards new and/or stable Syncs.

 This [Sync Survey](https://named-data.net/wp-content/uploads/2021/05/ndn-0053-2-sync-survey.pdf)
 describes many of the Syncs that are currently known and their unique differences.
-It is a highly recommended read.
+It is a recommended read.

 ***ndn-sync*** has the following Syncs implemented:

 * **svs: StateVectorSync**

-# Usage
+## Usage

+In order to utilize ***ndn-sync***, two prerequisites are needed: [The NDN Forwarding Daemon (NFD)](https://named-data.net/doc/NFD/current/INSTALL.html) and [The Go Programming Language](https://go.dev/dl/).

+It is highly recommended that you check out our examples.
+Sometimes, seeing the Syncs in action can give you ideas and help you in understanding what the Syncs provide.

+***ndn-sync***'s API documentation is available on [pkg.go.dev](https://pkg.go.dev/github.com/justincpresley/ndn-sync).